tudo-astroparticlephysics/PROPOSAL/README.md

 Continuous integration is setup on travis and tests several version of gcc and clang.

 PROPOSAL is now a C++14 library using pybind11 Python bindings!
-In the next major release, C++17 methods may also be used in the core library, which is currently only used when building the tests.

 ## How to cite PROPOSAL?